This contains a wide range of magazines with examples from every decade since the 1920s.

 As well as articles written on topical subjects, the collection has many advertisements which provide an insight into what was popular at the time and gives a valuable insight into the history of advertising as well as content.

-The collection is located in the library's lower ground floor (Floor LG).
+The collection is located in the Special Collections Room in the library's lower ground floor (Floor LG).